 Living the Resurrection – The 18month Process

 This18 month process is a deep exploration of the passions and struggles of both a congregation and its neighborhood, listening to discern where God is working to build connections.
-It includes nine workshops spaced about two months apart.
+It includes eight workshops spaced about two months apart.
 The process moves at the speed of the congregations involved, working with them to build and maintain momentum for change.
-This extended focus gives congregations time to listen to one another, learn new things and then apply what they are learning in several small innovations.
+This extended focus gives congregations time to listen to one another, learn new things and then apply what they are learning with two innovations.
 It is an exciting process that helps congregations find their place in God's mission and start participating!
-Listen to the video below and scroll through this screen to see if this process may help your congregation!

 Why should your congregation consider Living the Resurrection?

 Maybe Linda’s story will help you see how this vitality process can help your congregation live into God’s dream for your future.

 Linda had always used the park across the street to walk her dog.
 The “park” is the grounds of a church, but there’s no gate and the neighbors use the lawn as if it were a public place.
 One day Linda noticed that people were painting the outside of the building.
 A woman waved and said hello to her.
 Linda responded, and they struck up a conversation.
 She decided to go back and get her husband and join the team painting the building.
 It was her way of thanking the church for providing the neighborhood park.
 As they painted she discovered that the group was a lot of fun and they invited she and her husband to attend worship.
 Linda had never been a churchgoer – but had wondered what it would be like.
 She and her husband began attending and eventually joined.

 That was 20 years ago.
 Since then the congregation has declined to just 60 people who are as close as family.
 Their children have grown up and moved away.
 The neighborhood has turned over and now has many Latinx residents, most of whom (the congregation believes) don’t speak English.
 It’s also assumed they are Catholic, since “most Latinos are.”